 The search team checks the candidate’s references, contacting the contacts provided by the candidate as well as other sources available to the firm.
 The team makes every effort to ensure discretion and confidentiality.
 Verification of employment and academic credentials is often performed by third-party services.
 It is the consultant’s responsibility to ensure that such checks have been conducted.

-Extending the Offer
+Step 13: Extending the Offer

 Step 14: Closing the Candidate and Search

 However, the AESC states categorically that senior-level executive search is “a time consuming if it is to be done professionally. ” That is a point with which we respectfully disagree.